bluesky/bluesky-adaptive/docs/source/how-to/extend-my-tool.md

 These methods are used by the `reccomender_factory` to interact with your agent.
 Currently, there is no abstract base class to enforce these methods, because there are only two methods to implement.
 The `tell` method should be fast, and is often a caching operation, e.g., updating the arrays your agent uses to make decisions.
+For lockstep agents, a `tell_many` method is also provided, which is called with a list of x and y values.
+This is necessary for event_pages, with a simple default shown below.
-The `ask` method can then be used to trigger your existing logic to make a decision and return the next point to measure (in independent variable space from step 2).
+The `ask` method can then be used to trigger your existing logic to make a decision and return the next points to measure (in independent variable space from step 2).
+This method consumes a batch size, but for lockstep agents, the batchsize is necessarily 1.
+It should return a list of values corresponding to the list of independent keys.
+(Even if there is only one independent key, it should return a list of length 1.)
 Unlike the asynchronous case, in the lockstep case, neither of these methods currently return documents, but this may change in the future.

     ```python
-    from numpy.typing import ArrayLike
-    from typing import Tuple

     class YourAgent:
         def __init__(self, *args, **kwargs):
             # Initialization code for your tool